barkadosh1/IDD-Fa19-Lab3/README.md

 **How might you use this with only the parts in your kit?
 Show us your solution.**

 One way we might make use of RGB LEDs is with Christmas lights that alternate colors — we can have all lights start as Green then shift to Red then shift to Blue and continue shifting in a fun and colorful way.
 Another potential application is if we wanted to mimic a traffic light with one LED for start-stop events.
 For example if we wanted to run a race, we could have the light start on red, shift to yellow to have us get set, and then start running as soon as it turns green.
 A last potential example is if we wanted to set up a trivia machine.
 We could have four buttons, each corresponding to an answer (one of which will be correct).
-If the correct answer is pressed, the LED turns green and if the incorrect answer is pressed, the LED turns red.
+If the correct answer is pressed, the LED turns green, and if the incorrect answer is pressed, the LED turns red.

 During lab, I set up the RGB LED so that the color would alternate between six colors.
 As a remark about my setup — I made use of only 100 ohm resistors, so in order to account for the 150 ohm case with the Red segment of the RGB LED, I used a 100 ohm resistor in series with two 100 ohm resistors in parallel (equivalent to 150 ohms).
 The video of my RGB working is below.